 Along the Way

 There are many pet-friendly hotels and some do charge a cleaning deposit and others do not.
 La Quinta does not charge a cleaning or a pet fee.
 They often have outdoor space to walk the dog as well!
-So you can make those arrangements along the way, and filters can be set in hotel search for the pet-friendly hotels.
+So you can make those arrangements along the way when relocating with pets, and filters can be set in hotel search for pet-friendly hotels.

 In Your New Home . . .

 When you arrive at your new home, prior to letting any of the pets in, you will want to fully inspect the inside and the outside for anything left behind that could be a hazard to the dog or cat.
 Bringing along their familiar bedding, bowls, food, and bottled water to help them to adjust.

 There are many considerations when you are relocating with pets, this process can be started well in advance of the actual move date!
 Crate training to keep them safe is preferred, but not always possible if there is an older animal.
 Having the pets in a secure environment will help to minimize the stress.